 Or perhaps it’s the image of my friend’s Great Dane.
 The dog was size of a small horse and ate a ton of food.
-My friend suffers from Post-traumatic stress syndrome after serving in Afghanistan and Iraq.
-As a service dog, this Great Dane offered my friend a sense of security.
+My friend suffered from Post-traumatic stress disorder after serving in Afghanistan and Iraq.
+As a support dog, this Great Dane offered my friend a sense of security.
+My friend told me it felt as though someone had his back.
 The dog recently died.
 It’s going to take a really big dog to fill his paws.

 Or is your image of Raven, my dad’s dog.
 She rode around the orchard on the back of my dad’s quad.
 If I happen to sit on Raven’s side of the seat on the back of the quad, she would reclaim her spot by pushing me over and, sometimes, off the quad.
 Yet, if I ever went into an orchard by myself, I would look over a couple of rows and see Raven tracking me.
 Like Lassie, I trusted Raven to run back and let my dad know if I were in some kind of danger.

 One word and I’ve come up with three different images.
 And I haven’t told you about Baby, Dandy, Disc-er, ‘Puce, Wally Moon, Liver or Hottie yet.
 Not only did the word “dog” stir up these images for me, but this one word stirred up stories and emotions I’ve experienced with each of these dogs.